QuantEcon/lecture-source-py/source/rst/need_for_speed.rst

 But this is not the only reason that we use Python's scientific libraries.

-Another is that pure Python, while flexible and elegant, is not particular fast.
+Another is that pure Python, while flexible and elegant, is not fast.

 So we need libraries that help us accelerate our Python code.